 - All vehicles used during the transport of materials and in the construction activities are required to be roadworthy per the National Road Traffic Act (NRTA) and display all pertinent certificates as required. - All vehicles travelling to and from the site shall adhere to all laws imposed by the law enforcement agencies and shall comply with any requests made by the law enforcement officials. - For each convoy of abnormal vehicles/loads a designated safety officer shall be nominated.
 All abnormal vehicles and loads to be transported are required to have a valid permit before any trip is begun. - The route must be assessed to determine if any structures or vegetation need to be temporarily or permanently relocated so as to avoid damage to the load as well as public and private property during the trips. - A designated transport coordination manager must be appointed to oversee and manage the traffic safety officers.
 Additionally, the designated transport coordination manager must inform and keep up-to-date the interested and affected parties of all the activities taking place that may have a direct impact on them. - A traffic safety officer shall be nominated to make all the necessary arrangements to maintain the required traffic measures for the duration of the project as outlined in the "Standard Specifications for Road and Bridge Works for State Road Authorities," 1998 edition.
 The safety officer shall liaise daily with the transportation coordination manager to keep them apprised of the state of all the traffic arrangements. - All construction vehicles that are entering the site shall also be available via radio or telephone communication to the transport coordination manager.
 So that in the event of an emergency, all vehicles can be accounted for. - All vehicles shall comply with the posted speed limits on public roads as well as the speed limits within the development area.
 For additional speed limits that are imposed on the construction traffic, refer to the South African Road Traffic Signs Manual (SARTSM), Volume 2, June 1999 for the restrictions. - All construction traffic shall comply with the legal load requirements as outlined in the NRTA and National Road Traffic Regulations. - Construction traffic entering the site along public roads must be limited to times when peak hour traffic can be avoided.
-The peak traffic occurs during 7h00 to 8h30, and 16h00 to 17h30. - The South African Road Traffic Signs Manual (SARTSM), Volume 2, June 1999 is to be used for all traffic during the construction activities of the proposed project. - During periods of high construction traffic entering and exiting the site, it is recommended that flagmen help direct the traffic.
-This will enable the safe movement of construction and public traffic at the entrance and reduce the number of potential conflicts.
+The peak traffic occurs during 7h00 to 8h00, and 16h45 to 17h45. - The South African Road Traffic Signs Manual (SARTSM), Volume 2, June 1999 is to be used for all traffic during the construction activities of the proposed project. - During periods of high construction traffic entering and exiting the site, it is recommended that flagmen help direct the traffic.
+This will enable the safe movement of construction and public traffic at the entrance and reduce the number of potential conflicts. - Stagger component delivery to site. - Reduce the construction period, if feasible. - If required, the use of mobile batching plants and quarries near the site would decrease the impact on the surrounding road network by reducing the construction trips and the distance travelled to transport the materials to the site. - Staff and general trips should occur outside of peak traffic periods. - Regular maintenance of gravel roads (if applicable) by the Contractor. - Dust suppression of gravel roads during the construction phase, as required.